How High Can Aerial Drones Fly?

 In natural disasters, high-altitude drones can survey large areas to identify critical regions needing aid, track the movement of people, and provide real-time data to rescue teams.

-See also What Are The Best Underwater Drone Models?
+See also What Are The Best Aerial Drone Brands?

 Infrastructure Inspections